 When your body comes into contact with something that could make you sick, your immune system promotes chemical changes to help your body ward off disease.

-You’re exposed to thousands of substances each day, and most don’t cause your immune system to react.
-In some cases, however, you may come into contact with certain substances that trigger an immune system response, even if they aren’t typically harmful to the body.
+You’re exposed to thousands of substances each day.
+Most don’t cause your immune system to react.
+In some cases, though, you may come into contact with certain substances that trigger an immune system response — even if they aren’t typically harmful to the body.
 These substances are known as allergens.
 When your body reacts to them, it causes an allergic reaction.

 An allergic reaction can take a number of forms.
 Some people experience difficulty breathing, coughing, burning eyes, and a runny nose when they’re having an allergic reaction.
 Other allergic reactions cause changes in the skin.